-The following news stories illustrate cases that are not migrant smuggling situations in terms of the Smuggling of Migrants Protocol:
+News stories illustrate cases that are not smuggling of migrants in terms of the Smuggling of Migrants Protocol.

-Case study: Man sentenced on charge of smuggling people
+Man sentenced on charge of smuggling people

 In Anyland, it is illegal for any citizen to leave the country without permission.

-A man from Anyland was sentenced to six years in prison for allegedly working for a gang that 'smuggled' persons out of their country.
+A man from Anyland was sentenced to six years in prison for allegedly working for a gang that "smuggled" persons out of their country.

-Case study: Sicilian trawler and Office of the United Nations High Commissioner for Refugees help in the rescue of 27 migrants from Eastern Africa
+Sicilian trawler and Office of the United Nations High Commissioner for Refugees help in the rescue of 27 migrants from Eastern Africa

-Sicilian fishing boat captain, Gaspare Marrone, was fishing with his crew south of Italy's Lampedusa Island when they spotted a boat in distress.
+Sicilian fishing boat captain Gaspare Marrone was fishing with his crew south of Italy's Lampedusa Island when they spotted a boat in distress.
 The Sicilians started bringing the 30 migrants on board, but in the process the boat capsized and 3 people were unaccounted for.
-Nicola Asaro, another Sicilian captain fishing in the area, called UNHCR's Senior Regional Public Information Officer, Laura Boldrini, Senior Regional Public Information Officer of the Office of the United Nations High Commissioner for Refugees (UNHCR), by satellite phone and told her that Marrone and his crew were trying to mount a rescue operation but were having difficulties.
+Nicola Asaro, another Sicilian captain fishing in the area, called Laura Boldrini, Senior Regional Public Information Officer of the Office of the United Nations High Commissioner for Refugees (UNHCR), by satellite phone and told her that Marrone and his crew were trying to mount a rescue operation but were having difficulties.
 Boldrini passed the information (including the coordinates of Marrone's fishing boat) to the Italian coastguard and navy, who sent help.
 Marrone detached his boat from the tuna pen it was towing and rescued 20 men and 7 women.
-The migrants were taken to Porto Empedocle in Sicily after they moved onto a navy vessel.
+The migrants were taken to Porto Empedocle in Sicily after being moved onto a navy vessel.

-Both Asaro and Marrone were presented with the Per Mare Award for their efforts.
-The Per Mare Award was established to resolve the problem whereby boat people in distress in the Mediterranean are often ignored by commercial vessels whose crews fear investigations into their role in facilitating irregular migration.
+Both Asaro and Marrone were each presented with the Per Mare Award for their efforts.
+The Per Mare Award was established to resolve the problem whereby boat people in distress in the Mediterranean are often ignored by commercial vessels whose crews fear investigations into their role in irregular migration.